 We know from history that Babylon was conquered by Media-Persia, which was conquered by Greece, which was conquered by Rome.
 Now we should expect the prophecies about the stone and the mountain to be literal too!
 This is a very important truth about the book of Daniel – its literal interpretation.

 More detail about the stone and the mountain are provided in Daniel 7 and 9.
 In Daniel 7, the imagery changes to four beasts: lion, bear, leopard, and a dreadful beast (Dan.
 7:2-8).
+A summary of the future events is provided in the Prophecy of the Future.
 History tells us the lion, bear, and leopard were symbols of the first three nations.
 The last animal is not really described.

 After describing each beast, Daniel describes ten horns on the last beast.
 It is important to remember that the statue in Daniel 2 had legs of iron and feet or ten toes made of iron and clay.
 These two dreams are connected.
 Only this dream goes farther.
 Now we are told a new horn arises and kills three of the horns.
 After that the kingdom comes, judgment follows and the eternal kingdom is set-up (Dan.
 7:9-14).